José Quiñones Gonzales: Military career

 In 1935, he entered the Jorge Chávez Central Aviation School as a cadet and joined the Comandante CAP José Lucas Raguz Verán class.
 In officers' school he stood out for his ability to adapt to different piloting and aviation techniques.
 Four years after entering, he was received as an ensign on January 21, 1939, as the first of his promotion in the specialty of fighter pilot.
 In merit of this, he received the "Golden Wing" of the Air Force.
 During the aerial display that he gave on his graduation day, he amazed those present with an inverted flight almost one meter above the ground, which can still be seen on film today.

 As an aviation officer, he was assigned to the No. 4 Squadron in Ancón.
 After four months, he was transferred to Las Palmas Air Base and from there to the 21st Fighter Squadron of the First Air Group, located in the city of Chiclayo.
-He had a dog named Hawk, who he took with him when he flew.
+He had a dog named Hawk, whom he took with him when he flew.

 Quiñones was part of the 41st Squadron of North American NA-50 aircraft and was part of the first High Aerobatics Squadron.
 When the paratrooper unit was created and after intense training, he made jumps from the skies of Chiclayo.

 Combat history

 NA-50 "Torito", similar to that flown by Lt.
 Quiñones on July 23, 1941.

 Lieutenant Quiñones was a fighter pilot of the 41st Escuadrilla (Squadron), Peruvian Air Force, and was part of a section carrying out a low-level strafing/bombing attack against Ecuadorian forces at Quebrada Seca on July 23, 1941.
-During the raid, Quiñones' aircraft, a North American NA-50 "TORITO" (North American P-64) nicknamed Pantera, was mortally hit by ground fire from a battery of Ecuadorian anti-aircraft artillery.
+During the raid, Quiñones' aircraft, a North American NA-50 "Torito" (North American P-64) nicknamed Pantera, was mortally hit by ground fire from a battery of Ecuadorian anti-aircraft artillery.

 According to Peruvian accounts, instead of parachuting to safety, Quiñones chose to crash his damaged aircraft into the Ecuadorian position, rendering the battery out of action.
 This version of events has been subsequently called into question by Ecuadorian military authorities, who have stated that there were no anti-aircraft guns in the area.